Qojgjg/AI-Trading-Bot/README.md

    X (times) original quote amount,

 where
-- % means the percentage of an amount over the original quote quantity that was possessed before entering,
+- % means the percentage of the referred amount over the original quote quantity that was possessed before entering,
 - total price change is the price difference between the two trend-changing points (clues) that call for entry and exit, respectively,
 - decision cost is the price change monitored/consumed, after the clue points, to finally decide on entering and exiting,
 - price slippage is the price difference between the buy/sell order and its actual fulfilling transaction,